 The Darkoath Savagers warband are the classic barbarians ravaging the steppes infested by the Chaos forces.
 If you are interested in Conan look and feel (one of the miniatures is a clear take on Schwarzenegger’s iconic character), then this is the warband for you!

-At the moment this warband is available only in the Red Harvest box set securing Varanite extraction sites against Tarantulos Brood minions, but it should be soon released separately.
+This warband was previously available only Red Harvest box set securing Varanite extraction sites against Tarantulos Brood minions, but it has since been released separately.

 Background and Lore of the Darkoath Savagers Warband

 Where and how the Darkoath came to be is a mystery lost in time.
 All is known is that they are some of the most savage and brutal warriors fighting for the Chaos forces and that they take their name from the great oaths they swear to the Dark Gods or patrons.

 Some of the most renown leaders of barbarians tribes are Darkoath Chieftains or Warqueens.
 Darkoath Savagers are fierce warriors always chasing another way to please the Chaos Gods but without swearing allegiance to any one of them in particular.

 Their oaths are recorded by the tribal shamans and to not fulfil one is a severe crime punished with death or worse.
 If you want to keep reading you need to be prepared to swear to the Chaos Gods, and there’s no pulling out!

 Fighters in the Darkoath Savagers Warband

 Note: if you haven’t read the basic rules for Warcry before reading this article, it might be helpful to know that the game’s abilities are activated by using 6 dice that you roll at the start of your turn.

 If two of the dice show the same value, they can be used to activate a Double ability.
 If three show the same value, they can be used for a Triple ability, and so on.